National Citizens Alliance: Ideology and policies

-The NCA was variously described as far-right, alt-right, right-wing populist, national conservative, white nationalist, anti-immigration, and Islamophobic.
+"far-right populist", while protesters against the NCA in Halifax denounced the party as "white nationalist".
 The party, however, asserted that it was "neither left nor right" because it adopted policies from both sides of the political spectrum.

-The NCA described itself as "nationalist, pro-Canadian and anti-globalist".
-The party's platform proposed amending the Canadian Charter of Rights and Freedoms to include the preservation ovpf "European-Canadian heritage".
+The NCA described itself as a "true populist, nationalist, pro-Canadian and anti-globalist" party.
+The party's platform proposed amending the Canadian Charter of Rights and Freedoms to include the preservation of "European-Canadian heritage".
 As such, it supported the preservation of Quebecois culture; however, it opposed Quebec independence and instead advocated for greater cooperation between the federal government and Quebec provincial government.
 The party opposed multiculturalism in Canada and proposed repealing the Canadian Multiculturalism Act.
 It voiced opposition to the idea of a post-national state in particular.

 The NCA proposed reducing immigration to Canada, arguing that the immigration was too high for proper screening and vetting.
 The party also proposed restricting or halting immigration from countries with "strong terrorist activities" or countries that, in the party's view, do not share Canadian values.
 In addition, the party advocated for the deportation of all refugee claimants who entered Canada through the United States as part of the Safe Third Country Agreement between the two countries.

 The NCA was socially conservative.
 It proposed a ban on abortions after the first trimester (three months) of pregnancy.
-It advocated the prohibition of "schools and any other relevant organizations / institutions from exposing children to indoctrination [on] sexual identity".
+It advocated the prohibition of "schools and any other relevant organizations/institutions from exposing children to indoctrination [on] sexual identity".

 The party supported gun rights and described the firearms regulation in Canada as excessive and ineffective.

 The party proposed stricter penalties for animal cruelty and redefining bestiality under the criminal code, which prohibits the sexual penetration of animals by humans but not the other way around.